openmusic-project/openmusic/BUILD.md

 The file **release.bat** in this repository launches the two required load-operations (_deliver.lisp_ and _build-om.lisp_).
 Just double-click on the .bat to execute it.

-- The font files must be installed in the target system: An install-maker tools might be used to perform the installation (create shortcuts, install fonts...).
+- The font files must be installed in the target system: An install-maker tools can be used to perform the installation (create Desktop/Start menu short-cuts, install fonts...).
 See for instance [Install Creator](https://www.clickteam.com/install-creator-2).